9600 Oceanshore Blvd.

 St. Augustine, Florida 32080

-Marineland Florida is still a Florida tourist attraction, but it is more than that.
-It is a historical site.
-It is an incorporated village, and it was a landmark in Florida history.
+Marineland is still a tourist attraction, but it is much more than that.
+It is a historical site, an incorporated town with a population of 8, and a landmark in Florida history.

-It did not start out as a place where you could go swimming with dolphins.
+It did not start out as a place where you could go swimming with dolphins, but that's what it is today.

 It was the world's first oceanarium, and people flocked to it to see the marine animals.
 They especially loved to see the dolphins perform.